backbonesk/chaching/README.md

 		// General error with authentication, request or bank's response.
 	}

+Payment status can be one of `TransactionStatuses::REVERSED`, `TransactionStatuses::SUCCESS` or `TransactionStatuses::FAILURE`.
+First two mean that the payment has been successfully refunded.

 ## Contributing
 1. Check for open issues or open a new issue for a feature request or a bug.
 2. Fork the repository and make your changes to the master branch (or branch off of it).